element-hq/matrix-content-scanner-python/README.md

 * `acceptedMimeType` is renamed `scan.allowed_mimetypes`
 * `requestHeader` is renamed `download.additional_headers` and turned into a dictionary.

-Note that the format of the cryptographic pickle file file and key are compatible between this project and the legacy Matrix Content Scanner.
+Note that the format of the cryptographic pickle file and key are compatible between this project and the legacy Matrix Content Scanner.
 If no file exist at that path one will be created automatically.